avapolzin/avapolzin.github.io/_projects/music_from_highered.md

-Not that anyone asked for this, but in soundtracking my entire life, here are the artists that most exemplify the personality of, or at least my experience at, each university I've attended:
+In soundtracking my entire life, here are the artists that most exemplify the personality of, or at least my experience at, each university I've attended:

 **USC:**